n3k0m4/RobotOs/docs/README.md

 ### Architecture and tree

-Our idea starting this project was to make a modular type architecture (usual for C projects), where we have our source code (our modules) in the `source` directory, an `include` directory (contains the headers of the modules; equivalent of interfaces), a `build` directory to put the compiled `.o` files before linking them, and a `libraries` directory when we put the neccessary `.a` files to statictly link them in our `main` binary.
+Our idea starting this project was to make a modular type architecture (usual for C projects), where we have our source code (our modules) in the `source` directory, an `include` directory (contains the headers of the modules; equivalent of interfaces), a `build` directory to put the compiled `.o` files before linking them, and a `libraries` directory when we put the necessary `.a` files to statically link them in our `main` binary.

 Inside `ev3dev-c` we have our submodule that we build our project with.
 The project's tree looks like the following:
 ```
 .
 ├── build
 │   ├── main.o
 │   ├── movement.o
 │   ├── sensors.o
 │   └── strats.o
 ├── ev3dev-c  [20 entries exceeds filelimit, not opening dir]
 ├── include
 │   ├── logger.h
 │   ├── movement.h
 │   ├── sensors.h
 │   ├── strats.h
 │   └── utils.h
 ├── libraries
 │   └── libev3dev-c.a
 ├── Makefile
 ├── README.md
 └── source